sern-handler/website/guide-en/README.md

 # Introduction

 Welcome to the sern's official guide.
-This guide will go through all the core features of the framework. <br>
+This guide will go through all the core features of the framework.
-Thank you for choosing sern to be your framework! <br>
+Thank you for choosing sern to be your framework!

-**Disclaimers**:
-- Teaching the discord.js library and / or Javascript / Typescript is out of scope of this project, so the documentation assumes you already know these elements. <br>
+-  Teaching the discord.js library and / or Javascript / Typescript is out of scope of this project, so the documentation assumes you already know these elements.
+    Sern is only available in discord.js@dev at the moment.
+There are plans to roll out a version of Sern in discord.js@13.xx.xx in the future.

 - Sern is only available in ```discord.js@dev``` at the moment.
 There are plans to roll out a version of Sern in ```discord.js@13.xx.xx``` in the future.

 ## You will learn
-* sern's goal
+* Sern's goal
 * How to use sern with the [CLI](https://github.com/sern-handler/cli)
 * Your first command
 * The Context class

+#### Working with pluginsz
 * Plugins
   - Command Plugins
   - Event Plugins

 * The SernEmitter class

+### Good to know

 * Your sern.config.json
 * Your first event
 * Setting up event listeners